DUNE/dune-justin/docs/justin-fetch-logs.man_page.md

-# justin-fetchlogs command man page
+# justin-fetch-logs command man page
 This man page is distributed along with the justin-fetchlogs command itself.

     JUSTIN(2024)							  JUSTIN(2024)

     NAME
-           justin-fetchlogs - justIN utility to get logs.tgz file for a given job, from Rucio managed storage
+           justin-fetch-logs - justIN utility to get logs.tgz file for a given job, from Rucio managed storage

     SYNOPSIS
-           justin-fetchlogs [--help] [--verbose] [--timeout SECONDS] [--unpack]
+           justin-fetch-logs [--help] [--verbose] [--timeout SECONDS] [--unpack]
            JOBSUBID

     DESCRIPTION
-           justin-fetchlogs is a command-line utility to download and optionally unpack the logs.tgz file for a given justIN job.
+           justin-fetch-logs is a command-line utility to download and optionally unpack the logs.tgz file for a given justIN job.

+           This command is more efficient than the justin fetch-logs subcommand since the logs.tgz file comes directly from the storage where it was uploaded by the job.
+However, it requires that you have an X.509 proxy that Rucio can use to fetch the file.

     OPTIONS